Emergency Radiology

 We provide personal consultation with staff physicians and physicians-in-training, as well as services to other hospital emergency departments through the use of PACS (Picture Archiving and Communication System that allows the electronic transmission of images from remote locations) any time of the day or night.

-Our subspecialized physicians are available to provide expert interpretations at over 90 locations across West Michigan; all accredited by the American College of Radiology.
+Our subspecialized physicians are available to provide expert interpretations at over 85 locations across Michigan; all accredited by the American College of Radiology.

 < Return to Services